leo-arch/aurer/README.md

 * Edition "on the fly" of PKGBUILD and .install files
 * Dependencies resolution
 * AUR packages search
-* Update check for installed AUR packages
+* Updates check for installed AUR packages

 ## Installing Aurer: